ivs-kuleuven/platosim3/docs/source/MainPage.md

 ./platosim <input file> <output file> [<log file>]
 \endcode

-The structure of the input file and the meaning of the individual configuration parameters are described in a separate document: [Description of the input file](@ref InputFileDescription).
+The structure of the input file and the meaning of the individual configuration parameters are described in a separate document: <a href="InputFileDescription.html">Description of the input file</a>.